DimitarTerzov/prediction/README.md

 To explore other features, we implement a second heuristic, using the same evaluation approach.
-Instead of total all-time wins minus total all-time losses for each player on a team, we sum together the current rank of each player on a team.
+Instead of total all-time wins minus total all-time losses for each player on a team, we sum together the ranking points of each player on a team.
 Assuming a value for ranking points means that the player is comparatively better than other players in the same group, we predict the winner of the match-up to be the team whose sum of player ranking values is the highest.